aaronsb/jira-cloud/docs/transaction-models.md

 The transaction models describe how different types of requests flow through the Jira Cloud MCP Server, from the initial request to the final response.
 These models help developers understand the processing path for each type of request and the components involved.

-For detailed transaction model diagrams, see the generated SVG file in `docs/generated/class-diagram.svg`.
+For detailed transaction model diagrams, see the generated Mermaid file in `docs/generated/class-diagram.md`.

 ## General Transaction Model